Everest Base Camp Trek

 - All accommodations will be Tea Houses and Lodges during the trek

-- All transportation as per itinerary
+- All transportation as per the itinerary

 - Farewell dinner in a typical Nepali restaurant

-- Achievement Certificate after completing the Trip
+- Achievement Certificate after completing the Trek

-- Helicopter rescue services are available for emergencies and must be paid for by your travel insurance company
+- Helicopter rescue services are available for emergencies and must be paid for by your travel insurance company.

-- Government taxes, VAT, and office service charge
+- Government taxes, VAT, and office service charge.

 - Nepal entry visa fee